iYadavVaibhav/stem/docs/0-Information-Technology/flask.md

   - `request` Object has methods and attributes having info on method, form, args, cookies, files, remote_addr, get_data().

 - **Contexts**
-  - Code needs data to be processed, that data can be configurations, input data or data from file/database.
-Context is used to keep track of this data.
+  - Code is logic with data.
+Data is variables or constants or objects.
+This data can be configurations, input data or data from file/database.
+In flask, "Context" is used to keep track of this data.
   - It let certain objects to be globally accessible, but are not global variable.
 They are globally accessible to only one thread.
 There can be multiple threads serving multiple requests from multiple client.
   - Context is simply data that is specific to something.
 Eg
     - **App-context** is specific to app, like its mail server, its database location, or other configurations.
 Keeps track of application-level data.
 Objects: `current_app`, `g`.